The Listings Liberation Manifesto

 Rentiful is building the trusted AI agent for renters.
 To represent renters properly, we need accurate information about the homes available to them, so we are investing in making rental listings understandable to AI systems.

 Our approach is straightforward.
 Listing information should remain controlled by its source, stay connected to current pricing and availability and retain clear attribution to the rental provider.
-It should use open standards wherever practical so that the industry does not replace one closed marketplace with another.
+It should use open standards wherever practical, which is why we are driving Residential Open Data alongside AI Connect: the industry should not end up replacing one closed marketplace with another.

 AI Connect is one way we are putting those principles into practice.
 It helps rental providers publish information that AI assistants and AI agents can understand while retaining their existing property systems, websites and portal relationships.

 Listings Liberation, however, is not a sales campaign for AI Connect.
-It is a call for the rental industry to recognise a change that has already begun and agree on how we want it to work.
+It is a call for the rental industry to recognise a change that has already begun, and to build the standard for it together: better represented listings mean faster matches, higher conversion and renters who stay because the home was right the first time.

 If you would like to work with us on Listings Liberation or the underlying Residential Open Data specification, please get in touch.